moody/Waffle/README.md

 - **`Container:AddChild(child)`** — Appends a child as-is, returning its wrapper: a container if `child` already has its own `children`, a leaf otherwise.
 Errors if `child` already belongs to a different container, call `RemoveChild()` on that one first to move it here.
 No-ops if `child` is already this container's own.
 - **`Container:AddRow(child?)`** / **`Container:AddColumn(child?)`** — Appends a new ROW/COLUMN container as a child, returning a new container scoped to it.
 Errors if `child` already belongs to a different container, call `RemoveChild()` on that one first to move it here.
 No-ops if `child` is already this container's own.
+- **`Container:AttachComponent(component)`** — Grafts an already-composed container or leaf into this container's children, as-is: its own direction, size, and structure are unchanged, unlike `AddRow`/`AddColumn`.
+Errors if `component` already belongs to a different container, call `RemoveChild()` on that one first to move it here.
+No-ops if `component` is already this container's own.
 - **`Container:GetChildren()`** — Returns every one of this container's children, wrapped, in declaration order.
 Container-only.
 Doesn't recurse into grandchildren.
 - **`Container:RemoveChild(child)`** — Removes `child` from this container's children entirely, detaching it (and its own children, if it's itself a container) from the tree rather than excluding it from layout the way `Hide()` does.
 Doesn't touch `child`'s own frame.
 Container-only.
 Returns `true` if `child` was actually found and removed.
 - **`Container:Clear()`** — Removes every child from this container, same as calling `RemoveChild` on each one.
 Container-only.
 No-ops if already empty.